ANZUK Supply Platoon

 Mobile Laundry and Bath Equipment 1914-1990

-Laundry and Bath Units have played a significant role in the ultimate success of many of the conflicts that New Zealand has participated in since the First World War.
-Troops from the fighting units, filthy after weeks of chasing the enemy through the desert, muddy fields and primary jungle, found it slightly surreal to emerge in their filth and be greeted by a unit offering them a hot shower and a complete change of clothing.
-Such was the effect on the morale of our fighting soldiers that it is reasonable to assume that on many occasions, the enemy specifically targeted Laundry and Bath units for elimination.
-The Identity of many Laundry and Bath operators is unknown.
-This is, of course, for security reasons.
-Some soldiers got the wrong laundry back.
-Moreover, as you all well know, when it comes to personal kit, soldiers just don’t forget things like that!
+Laundry and Bath Units have played a crucial role in the overall success of numerous conflicts in which New Zealand has been involved since the First World War.
+Troops, who had spent weeks pursuing the enemy through deserts, muddy fields, and dense jungles, often found it surreal to emerge covered in grime, only to be greeted by a unit offering them a hot shower and a complete change of clothing.
+The impact on the morale of these soldiers was so significant that it is reasonable to assume that, on many occasions, the enemy specifically targeted Laundry and Bath units for elimination.
+The identities of many Laundry and Bath operators remain unknown due to security concerns, and some soldiers even received the wrong laundry in return.
+As you well know, soldiers rarely forget such incidents when it comes to their personal kit.

-The provision of laundry and Bath functions in commonwealth armies was a function that was shared by the Medical and Ordnance Corps.
-The RAMC provided facilities at Hospitals and bases, and the Ordnance Corps provided mobile facilities for deployment into the field.
-[1] The Ordnance role of Laundry and Bath Units was to:[2]
+This article aims to provide historical context on field baths and laundries and examine the primary Mobile Bath equipment used by the New Zealand Army from 1914 to 1996.
+The provision of laundry and bath functions in Commonwealth armies was a shared responsibility between the Medical and Ordnance Corps.
+The Royal Army Medical Corps (RAMC) provided facilities at hospitals and bases, while the Ordnance Corps supplied mobile facilities for deployment into the field.
+The primary roles of Laundry and Bath Units within the Ordnance Corps were as follows:

-• Decontaminate men and their equipment after a gas attack.
+• Decontaminating individuals and their equipment after a gas attack.

-• Laundry and bath facilities to forward units.
+• Providing laundry and bath facilities to forward units.

 First World War 1914-18

-Managed as a Divisional unit under the Divisional Bath and Laundry Officer, Divisional Bathhouses were established in facilities such as breweries of fabric processing plants, which with their vats and water supply, were easily repurposed.
-Typically able to provide bathing, washing, disinfecting, drying ,and repair functions for up to 1200 men a day, the Staff of the Divisional Bathhouse was provided by a combination of civilian staff, medical Corps personnel ,and soldiers deemed not fit for front-line service.[3]
+Operated as a Divisional unit overseen by the Divisional Bath and Laundry Officer, Divisional Bathhouses were strategically established in facilities such as breweries or fabric processing plants.
+These locations, equipped with large vats and a water supply, were easily repurposed for this critical function.
+Typically, a Divisional Bathhouse could accommodate up to 1200 men daily, providing essential services such as bathing, laundry washing, disinfection, drying, and minor repairs.
+The staff responsible for running the Divisional Bathhouse consisted of a combination of civilian personnel, Medical Corps members, and soldiers who were not considered fit for frontline duty.

-In the New Zealand Division, the responsibility for the Divisional Bath and Laundry Officer was placed under the Deputy Assistant Director of Ordnance Stores (DADOS) from December 1916.
+In the New Zealand Division, the Divisional Bath and Laundry Officer’s role was placed under the supervision of the Deputy Assistant Director of Ordnance Stores (DADOS) starting in December 1916.
+This restructuring ensured effective coordination and support for the Division’s bathing and laundry needs.

-Despite the availability of Divisional Bath Houses, units at times made their own arrangements as described by WHA Groom “First of all, we had to have a clean up with a shower bath and clean underclothing, which would however again be lousy within a few hours; so with eager anticipation we marched off and after about a mile we came to the baths.
+Despite the presence of Divisional Bath Houses, some units occasionally organised their own bathing and laundry facilities, as documented by WHA Groom.
+“First of all, we had to have a clean up with a shower bath and clean underclothing, which would however again be lousy within a few hours; so with eager anticipation we marched off and after about a mile we came to the baths.
 There they were in a field – some baths!
 It was a corrugated iron compound, almost wide open to the elements and this housed an authentic Heath Robinson or Emmett contraption which consisted of a boiler with the hot water going through a small elevated tank from which the water flowed to pipes having small water can roses at intervals so in groups of twelve we stood shivering and at a signal from the corporal in charge on came the hot water – usually too damned hot and quick was the word as the shower did not last long.
 The slow ones were left with soap and no more water – a sorry predicament, but damned funny for those not caught”.[4]

-The First Aid Nursing Yeomanry, better known as the FANY’s, attempted to provide opportunities for soldiers to bath by bringing close to the frontline a mobile bath unit nicknamed ‘James’.
-This unit carried ten collapsible baths and used the motor engine of their truck to heat water so that about 40 men an hour could have the rare luxury of a bath.[5]
+The First Aid Nursing Yeomanry, commonly referred to as the FANYs, made efforts to facilitate bathing for soldiers by deploying a mobile bath unit affectionately named ‘James’ near the frontlines.
+This unit was equipped with ten collapsible baths and utilized the truck’s motor engine to heat water, allowing approximately 40 men per hour to enjoy the rare luxury of a bath.[5]

 will's cigarette cards published in 1916 illustrating military motors